BSD socket interface

 Maintenance service and customization service

 The following maintenance service is provided.
-The maintenance service enables developers to use TCP/IP Stack with peace of mind.
+The maintenance service enables developers to use PrCONNECT/Pro with peace of mind.

 • Response to email inquiries regarding the product